Graduate School Catalog

 Making up Undergraduate Deficiencies

-If the department or division decides that new students do not have the necessary background to complete an advanced degree, they will be required to enroll in courses for which they will receive no credit toward their graduate degree, or complete supervised readings, or both.
+If the department or program decides that new students do not have the necessary background to complete an advanced degree, they will be required to enroll in courses for which they will receive no credit toward their graduate degree, or complete supervised readings, or both.
 Students are notified of their apparent deficiency areas in their acceptance letter from the Graduate School or in their first interview with their department advisor.
 Departments will provide the list of deficiencies to the students no later than one week after the start of classes of their first semester in order to allow them to add/drop courses, as necessary.
-Grades for these deficiency courses are recorded on the student’s transcript, become part of the student’s permanent record, and are calculated into the overall graduate GPA.
-Students whose undergraduate records are deficient should remove all deficiencies as soon as possible after they enroll for graduate studies.
+Grades for these deficiency courses are recorded on the student’s undergraduate transcript and could impact a student's academic standing in their graduate program.

 Graduate Students in Undergraduate Courses